Ask the Expert

 Q: What is peripheral arterial disease and how does it affect wounds?

 A: Peripheral arterial disease (PAD) is the narrowing or blockage of the vessels that carry blood from the heart to the legs.
 If blood flow is restricted, then less oxygen is reaching the area around the wound and this leads to the wound not healing correctly.
 If PAD is severe enough and not treated, it can lead to gangrene and even amputation.
 In the United States, 8.5 million people are affected by PAD; in fact, 12 to 20 percent of individuals older than 60 have PAD.
 Symptoms of PAD include pain with exertion (like walking) that is alleviated by resting, muscle atrophy, hair loss, skin that is cool to the touch, cold/numb toes, absent pulses in the feet, and non-healing sores on the legs and feet.
 This is a serious health concern!
 At the Wound Healing Center, one of the first things we do is test how well blood is supplied to the wound area.
 If we discover very little blood flow, we work directly with vascular specialists to look for possible blood flow improvements.
 Our goal is to prevent amputation and heal the chronic wound as quickly as possible, so we often work with other disciplines to achieve best results for our patients.
-If you or someone you know is struggling with a non-healing wound, please call us.

 Q: Who works at the Wound Healing Center?
 How does your staffing make you successful?

 A: The Wound Healing Center (WHC) is an outpatient clinic with six physicians, three registered nurses and one Hyperbaric Technician who provide care for our patients.
 All our physicians and staff have specialized training in healing chronic wounds and follow clinical guidelines that heal most wounds quickly – usually within 14 weeks or less.
 Our wound healing doctors have certification to oversee Hyperbaric Oxygen Therapy.
 Ten to 15 percent of our patients use this advanced healing treatment.
-If you are dealing with a wound that hasn’t healed in four weeks, call the Wound Healing Center at (715) 268-0175
+If you are dealing with a wound that hasn’t healed in four weeks, call (715) 268-0175